center-for-threat-informed-defense/attack_to_veris/docs/methodology.md

 1. Mappings are many-to-many
     - VERIS enumeration values may describe multiple adversary behaviors.
 Values are mapped to all relevant techniques and sub-techniques.
     -  ATT&CK techniques and sub-techniques may describe a behavior that’s also described by multiple VERIS enumeration values.
 All relevant values are mapped to that technique.
-As an example,
 2. VERIS enumeration values are mapped to the most specific ATT&CK entity (tactic, technique, or sub-technique) that applies.
     - If the VERIS enumeration value describes a behavior that maps to a sub-technique, it is mapped to that sub-technique.
     - If the VERIS enumeration value describes a behavior that maps to a technique, it is mapped to that technique and all sub-techniques.